-The increasing healthcare expenditure and adoption of cloud computing is the major driver for the expansion of the cloud-based segment of the market.
+The increasing healthcare expenditure and adoption of cloud computing are the major drivers for the expansion of the cloud-based segment of the market.
 According to a survey by RightScale, nearly 95% of organizations run cloud-based applications.
 The hardware of electronic medical record (EMR) systems offered by different vendors is different.
 Hence, developing a standard CDSS software, which can run on multiple EMR systems, is a major challenge.

 Furthermore, local knowledge management of CDSS may require extensive processing power and storage capacity, which can result in high operating costs.
 In contrast, cloud-based applications are operated in remote servers, and executing them does not require a large amount of computational power or large storage space in the user’s device.

 Cloud-based applications do not depend on web browsers, which makes them inherently safer than web-based applications.
 In a cloud-based clinical decision support system, processing units are hosted on remote servers, which can be located in multiple data centers across the world, making them less vulnerable to cyberattacks.
-The increasing availability of cloud technology, owing to their benefit, is expected to drive the usage of cloud-based CDSS, over the forecast period.
+The increasing availability of cloud technology, owing to their benefit, is expected to drive the usage of cloud-based CDSS over the forecast period.

 To understand key trends, Download Sample Report

-The clinical decision support systems (CDSS) market in North America is driven due to the rise in the technological advancement in the CDSS, higher awareness rate among patients, and rising investments in healthcare IT solutions in the region are expected to boost the growth of the market during the forecast period.
+The clinical decision support systems (CDSS) market in North America is driven due to the rise in the technological advancement in CDSS, higher awareness rate among patients, and rising investments in healthcare IT solutions in the region are expected to boost the growth of the market during the forecast period.

 To understand geography trends, Download Sample Report

-In March 2020, IBM Watson Health and EBSCO Information Services announced a strategic collaboration aimed towards enhancing clinical decision support (CDS) and operations for healthcare providers and health systems.
+In March 2020, IBM Watson Health and EBSCO Information Services announced a strategic collaboration aimed toward enhancing clinical decision support (CDS) and operations for healthcare providers and health systems.
 The companies are combining their respective solution suites into a single, high-value global solution called DynaMed and Micromedex With Watson.
-The combined solution suite is designed to bring together drug and disease content, into a single source for evidence-based insights to help inform clinical decisions.
+The combined solution suite is designed to bring together drug and disease content into a single source for evidence-based insights to help inform clinical decisions.

 Table of Contents